Mark Elder: Public pronouncements

 Elder first conducted the Last Night of the Proms in 1987.
-He was scheduled to conduct again in 1990, but his remarks about the nature of some of the traditional Proms selections in the context of the impending first Gulf War led to his dismissal from that engagement.
+He was scheduled to conduct again in 1990, but his remarks in an interview in Evening Standard a week before the performance about potentially changing the programme if Britain had engaged in the first Gulf War led to him being replaced in favour of Andrew Davis.

 In 2006, he returned to conduct the BBC Symphony Orchestra for his second "Last Night" engagement, and used the traditional speech at the end of the concert to criticise aircraft baggage restrictions, in place following the uncovering of the 2006 transatlantic aircraft plot, which have made it difficult for musicians to carry their instruments on aircraft.
 In a reference to the fact that laptop computers are now allowed in aircraft cabins, Elder said, "...it seems to me that next year we should all look forward to 'Concerto for Laptop and Orchestra'."
 He made a plea for children to be given more opportunity to sing at school.